 1961- Someone at the Museum of Modern Art in NY noticed that they had hung Henri Matisse’s painting Le Bateau upside down.
 It had been that way for two months, and until now nobody had noticed.

 1965 - Jerry Garcia, Bob, Phil, Bill, and Pigpen first convened as the Grateful Dead to play as the house band for Ken Kesey and the Prankster's Acid Test in San Jose, California.
-The Dead went on to break records, bend minds, and build a community that continues to carry the torch today.
+The Dead went on to break records, bend minds, and build a community that continued on for many years.

 1985- The first Cray X-MP Supercomputer booted up.